proxmox/proxmox-backup/docs/tape-backup.rst

 :Media Set: A group of continuously written tapes (all from the same media pool).

-:Tape drive: The decive used to read and write data to the tape.
+:Tape drive: The device used to read and write data to the tape.
 There are standalone drives, but drives often ship within tape libraries.

 :Tape changer: A device which can change the tapes inside a tape drive